-Overwhelmed by the plethora of baby bottles on the market?
-So were we!
-We considered over 30 popular baby bottles and purchased 9 competitors to test side-by-side to determine which styles and features work the best.
-The details we discovered can help you decide which bottle is the right option for your baby's needs.
-During our testing we considered things like: do anti-colic features work as described?
-Do babies prefer certain styles or sizes of nipples over others?
+Are you shocked by the plethora of baby bottle options to choose from?
+We hear you!
+We researched over 30 top bottles before purchasing 9 competitors to test side-by-side to determine which styles and features are the best.
+The details we discovered will help you decide which bottle is the right option for your needs.
+During testing we considered if: anti-colic features work as described?
+Do babies prefer certain features or designs of nipples?
 Do the bottles leak?
-It doesn't matter if your baby needs a specific style to cut down on gas buildup or you want a quick and easy cleanup on-the-go, we have all the details you'll need to choose the perfect bottle for your baby.
+It doesn't matter if your baby needs a specific style to cut down on gas buildup or you want a quick and easy cleanup on-the-go, we have all the details you'll need to choose the perfect bottle for your little one.

 The Best Baby Bottle Review